Introduction – What Uses The Most Electricity In A Home

 4. Lighting: 11.9%

 Lighting accounts for 11.9% of total electricity usage, so it’s important to be mindful of how much lighting you’re using in your home.
 Whenever possible, take advantage of natural light by opening shades and curtains.
 And when you do need to use artificial lighting, make sure to use energy-efficient bulbs such as LED or CFL bulbs.
+Modern smart home control centers allow you to schedule the light on and off times which will stop you from forgetting to turn off lights during sleep.

 5. Refrigerators: 8%